BraveEberron/BraveEberron.github.io/pages/mechanics/races/shifter.md

 Traits marked with a (*) can later be taken multiple times.
 Each time it is choosen, it counts as a seperate trait.
 I.E. armor trait taken twice counts as two seperate traits, but the effects stack.

-LEAST SHIFT: (might 4) you gain the benefit of 1 of your shifter traits until you use this ability again.
+**LEAST SHIFT**: (might 4) you gain the benefit of 1 of your shifter traits until you use this ability again.
 Action.

-WEAKNESS TO SILVER: when struck by an attack with the silver quality, your intellect pool is reduced by 1.
+**WEAKNESS TO SILVER**: when struck by an attack with the silver quality, your intellect pool is reduced by 1.
 If you are in your shifted form, your intellect pool is also reduced by the number of shifter traits you have active.

 ## Marks available:
 None.